 by Usha Alexander

 [This is the third in a series of essays, On Climate Truth and Fiction, in which I raise questions about environmental distress, the human experience, and storytelling.
-The previous part is here.]
+All the articles in this series can be read here.]

 At the beginning of our story—paraphrased from an origin story remembered by a Cree elder—two figures are walking along the clouds.
 They’ve been walking long and far.
 Looking down through the spaces between the clouds, they spy a beautiful, green landscape, rich and inviting.
 They long to go down to this land, but they don’t know how to get down from the clouds.
 So the two keep walking.
 When at last they see a speck on the horizon, in the far distance, they walk toward it.
 The speck grows, looming larger than they are as they get nearer.
 When the two look up at it, it looks back down at them—it’s Great Spider.